fliegerkappe/cst/readme.md

 5.	tmp
    Temporary working files that are deleted after every run.
 6. files
    Assorted config files added or modified by the Red Hat image builder during the DISA STIG security requirements load.
-This is also where the "getcci.sh" is located.
+This is also where "getcci.sh" is located.

 Usage:
 1. Sudo to root